 Cost: $15 including roundtrip transportation from my hotel and entrance to the Lagoon

-Bring: Water (I used a refillable water bottle and my SteriPen throughout my Nicaragua trip), small snack (food at the Lagoon is available but incredibly overpriced), swimsuit and a towel, ecological sunscreen, ecological bugspray (there were a bunch of little bugs), a book, and cash.
+Bring: Water (I used a refillable water bottle and my SteriPen throughout my Nicaragua trip), small snack (food at the Lagoon is available but incredibly overpriced), swimsuit and a towel, ecological sunscreen, ecological bugspray (there were a bunch of little bugs), a book (aka my Kindle), and cash.
 If you want to get some work done, bring a laptop, as there was (surprisingly!) wifi available.

 7. Climb the Merced Bell Tower

 Is there a more stereotypical and overdone suggestion for Granada than this one?
 Probably not.

 Still, it’s a must-do and I’ve got something to add.
 While most people suggested to climb the bell tower at sunset, that’s not really possible most times of year.
 The current closing hour is now supposedly 5pm, so you need to have entered at least 15 minutes before that (though you can stay a bit after 5pm).